wabicai/hardware-sdk-docs/connect-to-hardware/hardware-sdk/advanced/common-sdk-guide.md

 These steps will help set up the JavaScript environment and integrate the necessary SDK and dependencies for the OneKey integration on iOS and Android platforms.

-### Cnfigure the LowlevelPlugin
+### Configure the LowlevelPlugin

 Next, configure the LowlevelPlugin.
-There is a document you can refer to for more information [Read more>>>](low-level-transport-plugin.md)
+There is a document you can refer to for more information [Read more →](low-level-transport-plugin.md)